carbon-design-system/carbon-for-ibm-dotcom-website/wiki/Layout-component/Content-item.md

 `Core` <!-- category start --><!-- category end -->

 The [[Content item]] component is a commonly used structure and style of content that’s used across many patterns consisting of a heading, media, copy, and [[CTA]].
+Because of its type size and spacing it is typically used lower in a page's hierarchy.

 ![content-item--static](https://user-images.githubusercontent.com/3793636/121725811-5b03df00-caaf-11eb-98fd-45fbc2c9ba3e.png)